cestella/Casey-s-Public-Blog/resume/index.markdown

 ##Explorys, Cleveland OH

-##Senior Engineer - January 2011 to November 2012
+##"Big Data" Architect - January 2011 to November 2012
 I was a "big data" architect and, prior to that, a senior software engineer on the platform team at Explorys.
 The team was responsible for the creation, care and maintenance of the high performance indexing infrastructure.
 My job required a deep understanding of the Hadoop ecosystem.
 I designed the next generation data